Statutes approved by the

 shall be approved by a two-thirds affirmative vote of the

-voting by a thirty-day mail ballot.
+a thirty-day mail ballot.